The Real Reason Why Your Email Marketing Strategy Doesn’t Work (& How To Fix It)

 Even after building an entirely new email welcome sequence and course upsell six months later, our copywriter was still A/B testing subject lines and CTAs six months later.

 Marketing is never done.
 It’s iterative.
-To get the best results, you need to A/B test.
+To get the best results in your email marketing strategy, you need to A/B test.
 Are you?

 Is your email marketing making you money?

-The only way to know that is to track your email analytics, and you need a marketing automation CRM (customer relationship management tool) to do that.
+The best email marketers know because they track their email analytics.
+To do that, you need a marketing automation CRM (customer relationship management tool).

 But there are loads on the market.
 Knowing which to use can be confusing.